WSL Filesystem MCP server

 Security Note

-The server only allows operations within directories explicitly specified via the args parameter in the configuration.
+The server only allows operations within directories specified via the args parameter.
+Be careful when configuring which directories to expose, as the server will have read/write access to these locations.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.